 With VOD hosting and streaming, companies can create and manage video content as they see fit rather than relinquishing control to streaming services like YouTube or content providers like Hulu.
 Moreover, OTT capabilities allow broadcasters to distribute this content to a range of devices and reach a wider audience.

 While these features are great, many broadcasters are left wondering how to record a live stream.

 In a nutshell, the OVP can easily be configured to record a live channel because it already has VOD features built-in.
-That means the recordings can be automatically encoded and ready for download or sharing shortly after the event ends and recording stops.
+That means the recordings can be automatically encoded and ready for download or sharing shortly after the event ends and the recording stops.

 With live stream recording, broadcasters can capture live events and enable their viewers to watch them whenever they’d like using VOD.

 What is a Video Content Management System (CMS)?